We love our Junior Volunteers

 About the JV program

-Through this program, youth will have the opportunity to learn more about animal welfare, work with shelter animals and form new friendships with others their age.
+Through this program, you’ll have the opportunity to learn more about animal welfare, work with shelter animals and form new friendships with others your age.
 Each session consists of humane education activities, mentoring and training by humane education staff and volunteers, and hands-on volunteer time to give back to the homeless animals in our care.
 Though this program is so much more than volunteering, registered youth who join our JV team will receive volunteer hours for their work, which can be used towards required community service hours.
 Once the six training classes are complete, JV’s can volunteer at the shelter independently on a variety of days and times.

 Frequently Asked Questions about the Junior Volunteer Program